Caduceus as a symbol of medicine: Medieval times

 The Caduceus became a symbol of alchemy and pharmacy in medieval Europe.
 Its first appearance as a medical symbol can be traced back to 1st−4th century CE in oculists' stamps that were found mostly in Celtic areas, such as Gaul, Germany and Britain, which had an engraving of the name of the physician, the name of the special medicine or medical formula and the disease for which the medicine was to be used.

 Medieval alchemy used the Caduceus to represent preparations containing quicksilver, later known as mercury.
 Quicksilver (named mercurius philosophorum) was believed to be the basis of all substances and this element has been represented by the caduceus for many centuries.
-Medieval alchemists found parallels in the course of the soul through the unknown on its way to enlightenment, and the path from (unknown) illnesses back to health and life.

 Based on the medieval European use of the caduceus to signify pharmacy, Bavarian printer Erhard Ratdolt used the caduceus in his medical manuscripts from 1486 CE.
 Others followed (not uncontroversially, see section Modern times below).
 Sir William Butts, physician to Henry VIII, was the first physician to adopt it as his emblem.
 The rod of Asclepius, since the 5th century CE, resurfaced in 1544 CE.
 A publication of the medical writings of Avicenna, a Persian physician, had it at the frontispiece.